United States and Iran swap prisoners in rare act of cooperation

 Several dozen Iranians are being held in U.S. prisons, many of them for breaking sanctions.

 Tensions have heightened between Iran and the United States since Trump last year pulled Washington out of a 2015 nuclear deal between Iran and six major powers and reimposed sanctions that have crippled Tehran’s economy.
+Iran has responded by gradually scaling back its commitments under the agreement.

-In return, Iran has gradually scaled back its commitments to the agreement.
+Jason Rezaian, a Washington Post reporter who was released from Iranian jail in 2016 after being held for 18 months on espionage accusations, said on Twitter: “I’m overjoyed this morning to wake up to the great news that Xiyue Wang is finally free,” adding that his imprisonment was “long & unjust”.